alipzsh/knowledge-base/xss.md

 # attention

+- you don't need to URL encode when inserting in browser.
 - hunter --> XSS (self) --> exploit
 - if you found a reflection while using a chunk of parameters, take it out and continue with the rest.